vitaliy1210/taxi-service/README.md

 ___
 ## Project description
 A simple web-application that supports authentication, registration and other CRUD operations.
+This project is a simulation of taxi service, where users are drivers.
+A car can have multiple drivers and a driver can drive multiple cars.
 ## Features
 * registration like a driver
 * authentication like a driver